 Planning a visit to a concentration camp can be a deeply emotional and educational experience.
 Berlin, being a city with a complex history, offers several concentration camp sites for visitors to learn about the atrocities committed during World War II.
 In this blog post, we will provide you with guidance on what you should know before visiting concentration camps in Berlin, ensuring that your visit is respectful, informative, and meaningful.

-Visiting concentration camps is an important mechanism to fully grasp the extent of Holocaust tragedies.
+Visiting concentration camps is an important mechanism to fully grasp the extent of the Holocaust tragedies.
 It helps to ˝remember people, and honor their memory, and fight against the most heinous crimes which some people are capable of in their attempts to build a new and better world.
 When there, we can get a close experience of what transpired and what transpired affected the lives of millions of people.

 In Berlin, there are two main concentration camp sites you can visit: Sachsenhausen and Ravensbrück were.
-Sachsenhausen is a concentration camp that was built about thirty-five kilometers north of Berlin, It was the prison that the Nazis built when they came to power.
+Sachsenhausen is a concentration camp that was built about thirty-five kilometers north of Berlin.
+It was the prison that the Nazis built when they came to power.
 Ravensbrück, designed only for women, was the largest concentration camp for women of Nazi Germany.
 Both sites provide the visitors with guided tours and information and exhibition centres.

-Planning Your Visit
+How to Plan Your Visit

 Before your visit, it is essential to plan accordingly:

-Check the visiting hours and days: In most cases concentration camps have their operational time and some even close during some days of the week.
+Check the visiting hours and days: In most cases, concentration camps have their operational time and some even close during some days of the week.
 Remember always to consult their websites for information about them that is original and as current as possible.

 Book your tickets in advance: Since these are some of the most visited but also some of the most delicate sites, it is advisable to purchase the tickets in advance.

-Dress appropriately: It is therefore appropriate to dress in a quite-conservative manner because visiting the site is quite a sensitive occurrence… Moreover, this may take quite a while because the actual place is quite big, so comfortable shoes are recommended.
+Dress appropriately: It is therefore appropriate to dress in a quite conservative manner because visiting the site is quite a sensitive occurrence… Moreover, this may take quite a while because the actual place is quite big, so comfortable shoes are recommended.

 What to look forward to on Your Trip